DIGITAL SHORT RUN PRINTERS

 Small files (up to 10MB) can be sent to our e-mail address: info(at)ceprint.co.uk.

-To send a big file please use one of the internet file-storage services, such as YouSendIt.com.
-You can also save it on a CD or put your file on a memory stick and deliver it directly to our office.
+To send a big file we suggest using one of the internet file-transfer services such as WeTransfer.com, YouSendIt.com or DropBox.
+You can also save your artwork on a memory stick and deliver it to our office.

 Popular paper sizes